ZackeryRSmith/Clowns-Client-Downloader/README.md

 \. - Line one | Where the download gets stored
 <link> - Line two | Download link (must be pure download!)
 <type> - Line three | few websites are officially supported
-.bat - Line four | all exts are supported but some downloads dont False - Line five | Experimental leave False for the meantime
+.bat - Line four | all exts are supported but some downloads dont support them False - Line five | Experimental leave False for the meantime
 ```
 ## How It Works